Last Updated – May 24, 2022

 Email: [email protected]

-If you are concerned about how RPA uses your personal information, you have the right to make a complaint to the supervisory authority in your place of work or residence or the place in which the relevant infringement has taken place.
+If you are concerned about how RPA uses your personal information and we are unable to resolve your issue, you have the right to make a complaint to the supervisory authority in your place of work or residence or the place in which the relevant infringement has taken place.